openshift/ci-tools/cmd/autoowners/README.md

         Enable the DEBUG level of logs if true.
   -dry-run
-        Whether to actually create the pull request with github client (default true) -git-email string
+        Whether to actually create the pull request with github client (default true) -github-endpoint value
-        The email to use on the git commit.
-Requires --git-name.
-If not specified, uses the system default.
-  -git-name string
-        The name to use on the git commit.
-Requires --git-email.
-If not specified, uses the system default.
-  -github-endpoint value
         GitHub's API endpoint (may differ for enterprise). (default https://api.github.com) -github-graphql-endpoint string